script

 [When there are no more check-ins, read back the list of fixed stations]

-[Next, call for Echolink stations.]
+[Next, call for Echolink stations, handling them the same as the Fixed stations.]

 Are there any Echolink stations wishing to check into the net?”